sauloviniciust/sauloviniciust-english/README.md

 * 🌍  Minas Gerais, Brazil
 * ✉️  contact me at <a href="mailto:sauloviniciust@gmail.com" target="_blank" rel="noreferrer">sauloviniciust@gmail.com.br.</a>
 * 🚀 Currently working on a <a href="https://spacechronix.vercel.app" target="_blank" rel="noreferrer">personal website.</a>
-* 🧠  I'm learning Javascript and ReactJS
+* 🧠  I'm learning Javascript, tailwind and ReactJS
 * 🤝  Looking for services like Front end developer or designer.

 ### Badges